Skip to main content

 00:01:12:18 – 00:01:40:03

 Why you cannot afford to wait.
-The what?
-What we mean by learning culture is and what the link is between learning cultures and business goals.
-The how the actionable actionable steps you as leaders need to take to build a learning culture.
-If you need an attendance certificate for this webcast click icon shown to download your certificate at the end of the program.
+The “what”: what we mean by learning culture is and what the link is between learning cultures and business goals.
+The “how”: the actionable steps you as leaders need to take to build a learning culture.
+If you need an attendance certificate for this webcast click the icon shown to download your certificate at the end of the program.

 00:01:40:05 – 00:02:02:21

-You can use that to claim continuing education credits if you hold a certification to get the most out of this webcast.
-Make sure to utilize the engagement tools located at the bottom of your screen.
+You can use that to claim continuing education credits if you hold a certification.
+To get the most out of this webcast, make sure to utilize the engagement tools located at the bottom of your screen.
 Using these, you can ask questions to the presenters and download available resources.

 00:02:02:23 – 00:02:32:05

-Please join me in welcoming our guests from Daggerwing group Henrietta Bennett, Principal and Imogen Yates, Associate Principal.
-Principal.
-Imagine.
-Take it away.
 I’m actually going to kick off.
 It’s Henrietta here.
-I’m actually known as hen, as you can probably tell from my accent.
-I am based out of Daggerwing’s London office.
+I’m actually known as Hen.
+As you can probably tell from my accent I am based out of Daggerwing’s London office.
 I live on the south coast of England, so not far from London.

 00:02:32:07 – 00:02:57:03

 One thing that I wanted to share before we start is more of a personal reflection on learning cultures.
 Because I can as an individual, I can remember the point in my career when I embodied what it was to be a true learner.
 And it wasn’t something I always had.
 Although some people do.
-It was something I learned from a leader role modeling this within the organization I worked for two time.
+It was something I learned from a leader role modeling this within the organization I worked for at the time.

 00:02:57:05 – 00:03:13:04